The easy guide to consumption billing (Usage-based pricing)

 5. Keep in touch with customers

 Transparency is key to building trust with your customers.
-Clearly explain how your consumption-based billing model works.
+Clearly explain how your consumption-based pricing model works.
 This is also an excellent opportunity to highlight its benefits and clue everyone in.

 6. Monitor and analyze usage